pallavikalshetti/Full-Stack-MERN-Project/Pro-Tasker-Backend/README.md

 ## Backend README
 ## Pro-Tasker Backend
-The backend of Pro-Tasker serves as the core API that powers the project management system.
-Built using Node.js, Express, and MongoDB, the backend handles user authentication, project creation, and task management.
-It ensures a secure and scalable architecture, focusing on RESTful design and strict authorization mechanisms to protect user data.
+The backend of Pro-Tasker is the core API that powers the project management system.
+Built with Node.js, Express, and MongoDB, it handles essential functionalities such as user authentication, project creation, and task management.
+The architecture emphasizes security and scalability, following RESTful principles and implementing strict authorization to ensure users can only access their own data.
+While optimized for individual use, the backend is structured to scale and can support expanded features in the future.

-The backend is designed for scalability, making it suitable for small teams and capable of handling growing data requirements as users collaborate and manage more projects.

 ## Table of Contents: